hcabel/RayTracerEngine/README.md

 ## Current look like

-Time: ~2s for each images
+Time: ~2s for each image
 ![CPU RENDERING](screen/CPU.png)
-Time: ~0.5s for each images
+Time: ~0.5s for each image
 ![GPU RENDERING](screen/GPU.png)

 ## Install